April 1, 2013 by Ed Kennedy

 “Business may be a little down with some locals out of town for the weekend to avoid the traffic but personally I think the benefits to the city outweigh the temporary inconvenience to St Kilda.”

-Article first appeared in St Kilda News April 2013.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Article first appeared in St Kilda News April 2013.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01